Education in Texas: University of North Texas System

 The University of North Texas System (UNT System) has three schools in the North Texas region, all of which are in the Dallas/Fort Worth Metroplex.

 The flagship institution is the University of North Texas (UNT) located in Denton.
-UNT is the second largest university in the Metroplex and sixth largest in the state.
+UNT is the largest university in the Metroplex and third largest in the state.
 The fields taught at UNT focus on such areas as business management, education, engineering, hospitality, music and science.

 The UNT System also oversees the University of North Texas at Dallas, the only public university located in the city limits of Dallas, and the University of North Texas Health Science Center at Fort Worth, the only college in Texas that specializes in osteopathic medicine.

 University of Texas System

-The University of Texas System, established by the Texas Constitution in 1883, consists of eight academic universities and six health institutions, with a seventh health institution to be established in the near future.
+The University of Texas System, established by the Texas Constitution in 1883, consists of eight academic universities and six health institutions, with a seventh health institution to be established and a ninth academic institution to be added in the near future.
 UT System institutions enrolled a total of 182,752 students in fall 2004 making it one of the largest systems of higher education in the nation.
 In 2018, the system's flagship and largest institution, University of Texas at Austin, maintained an enrollment of 51,832 students.
 The University of Texas at Austin was once the largest institution in the United States, but it is now one of the top 10 largest by population.
 It is ranked as the 34th best global university by U.S. News & World Report.
 Seven doctoral programs at UT Austin rank in the top 10 in the nation and 22 degree programs rank in the top 25, according to a comprehensive study of the quality of graduate schools conducted by the United States National Research Council.
 Six of the 12 medical schools of Texas are within the University of Texas System.
 In 2004, the University of Texas Southwestern Medical Center at Dallas was ranked the 12th highest ranking medical school in the United States, with four of Texas's 11 Nobel laureates.

+Stephen F. Austin State University in Nacogdoches, which operates one of two schools of forestry and the only one in the state's main timber-producing region of East Texas, joined the University of Texas System in 2023.